 Thanks to our event co-hosts at Passive House Western Pennsylvania.

-This event is currently pending approval for 1.5 GBCI CEUs and for 1.5 AIA LU hours.
+This event is approved for 1.5 GBCI CEUs and for 1.5 AIA LU hours.

 Partnering with USGBC and AIA, GBA makes it easy for our members to report continuing education credits.
 Please provide your GBCI and/or AIA number so we can auto-report your credits (for applicable events).
 Non-members can still earn continuing education credits but will need to self-report their GBCI CEUs.